'This dangerous road nearly killed my husband'

 A woman who has campaigned for safety improvements on a "dangerous" road since her husband was seriously hurt in a crash says she has "never come across a road like it".

-It prompted Mrs Langdon to set up a Facebook group, Make the A505 Safer, where people could upload dashcam footage of their near-misses.

-Armed with evidence, she got a number of politicians on board with her campaign, but she says little has been done to improve the road.
+It led to Mrs Langdon setting up a Facebook group, Make the A505 Safer, where people could upload dashcam footage of their near-misses.
+Despite getting politicians on board with her campaign, she said little had changed to the 70mph road.

-"I could have been a widow.
-My kids could have been without a dad.
-Someone could die on that road.
-Someone has died on that road," she said.
+Figures from Hertfordshire County Council have shown a fall in accidents since 2016, but the number of casualties in the first six months of 2019 was higher than in all of 2018.

-Hertfordshire County Council said: "We have been actively addressing safety concerns... following a number of high-profile incidents.
+Hertfordshire County Council said it was "actively addressing safety concerns... following a number of high-profile incidents".

-"[A commissioned report] suggests a number of options with regards to banning right-turn movements and improving slip roads."
+It said it had improved the Baldock Road roundabout, would soon start work on the Litlington junction and was working with police to improve "driver behaviour".

 -